cockroachdb/docs/v20.2/show-transactions.md

 ---
 title: SHOW TRANSACTIONS
-summary: The SHOW TRANSACTIONS statement lists all currently active transactions across the cluster or on the local node.
+summary: The SHOW TRANSACTIONS statement lists all currently active transactions across the cluster or on the gateway node.
 toc: true
 ---